kvinay7/interview-preparation/README.md

 - #### Type Casting
     1. **Implicit/Widening:** automatically converts smaller data type to larger.
     2. **Explicit/Narrowing:** converting from a larger data type to a smaller.
-    3. **Manual boxing:** wType.valueOf(primitive) - smallerOrSamePrimitive to largerOrSameWrapper, largerPrimitive to smallerWrapper's primitive to smallerWrapper
+    3. **Manual boxing:** wType.valueOf(primitive) - smallerOrSamePrimitive to largerOrSameWrapper, largerPrimitive to smallerWrapper's primitive to smallerWrapper.
-    4. **Manual unboxing:** wVar.typeValue() - Wrapper to Primitive, Wrapper to Wrapper
+    4. **Manual unboxing:** wVar.typeValue() - Wrapper to Primitive, Wrapper to Wrapper.

+- **Number Systems:** 0b-binary, 0-octal, 0x-hexa
+      1. Other to Decimal: Integer.parseInt(String, stringBase)
+      2. Decimal to Other: Integer.toBinaryString()